Opengress/Slimgress/README.md

 # Implemented in client
 - Log in
-- View map with portals (tested), links and fields (not tested)
+- View map with portals and resonators (tested), links and fields (not tested)
 - View BASIC portal details (picture, title, level)
-- Hack portal (incomplete implementation, but it works)
+- Hack portal (no minigame or powerups right now)
 - View inventory (mostly works but needs overhaul)
-- View and slurp energy globs on map (but map needs to update on slurp)
+- View and slurp energy globs on map (seems very buggy)
 - Auto update detection
 - Deploy and upgrade resonators on portals
-- Drop and recycle
+- Drop and recycle including bulk recycle
+- Untargeted radial weapons
+- Mostly sensible main map (actual scanner) rotation/zoom etc. Still has bugs.

 # To do soon (almost all of it needing further serverside work)
-- Finish polishing hacking
-- Bulk recycle
 - Update XM and AP in the client (eg on recycling, hacking etc)
-- Fire weapons
+- Flipcards
 - Link portals
 - Log out (Workaround: clear data)
 - Toggle switches for things like loading portal images and maybe even map tiles (save data)
 - Deploy mods to portals
-- Custom CompassOverlay which might draw onto an external widget and not the MapView, and should lock scanner rotation to IRL orientation when clicked
 - View and pick up items from map
-- Send/view comms stuff if/as appropriate
+- Send/view comms stuff if/as appropriate (sending now works)
-- Create a variety of game item types
+- Create a variety of game item types (many types obtainable but some not activatable)

 # To do (but it's technical etc)

 - Better portal and deploy screens
 - Custom player cursor overlay which sizes like a GroundOverlay but rotates to match orientation
-- Keep scanner's map centred (etc)
 - Full set of log in and account setup stuff (name changes, training, stale cookie...)
 - Invite system support??
 - More types of logins support?

 # To do eventually (again, needs serverside stuff)

-- View players'/own stats/profiles
+- View players'/own stats/profiles (stats are starting to be recorded now)
 - View scoring information/checkpoints/whatever
-- Catch-up iOS client etc
+- Catch-up iOS/cross-platform client etc
-- Notifications....
+- Notifications (not in Telegram)....
 Harder because we are saying NO to fcm/gcm and friends
-- 3D map
+- 3D map (likely maplibre)

 # Out of scope

-- A perfect, 1:1 reimplementation of gameplay logic or protocol of other software
+- A perfect, 1:1 reimplementation of gameplay logic, UI, UX or protocol of other software
 - Animations or any particularly beautiful art etc
 - Anything illegal

 # Goals
 It's hoped that once there's a stable server implementation Slimgress can eventually be retired in favour of a V2 client written with something performant and cross-platform.
-Perhaps Qt.
+Perhaps Qt, Godot or libGDX.
 The Slimgress client at this point is imagined as really mostly a client for testing, research and development.
 I'd hope that eventually there will be a client codebase which can be deployed on Android, iOS, maybe even Sailfish and future versions of Ubuntu Phone.
-To reach all these platforms, we have to eventually let go of Java (probably).
+To reach all these platforms, we probably have to eventually let go of Java.
 But that's moot right now, when Android development is easy to pick up and has a head start and a big audience of possible testers.